Narendra Modi attacks Congress in Parliament, says Opposition is no longer connected to the roots

 “For the past five years, I always felt the government should be there for those who don’t have anyone to take care of them,” the prime minister added.
 He claimed that every BJP leader had cared about the poor in the last five years.

-“I never think about polls in terms of victory and defeat,” the prime minister said.
+“I never think about polls in terms of victory and defeat,” the prime minister claimed.
 “The opportunity to serve 130 crore Indians and work to make a positive difference in the lives of our citizens is special to me.”
-He added that while it is difficult to eradicate diseases that have persisted for 70 years, the government has succeeded in curtailing them.
+He added that while it was difficult to eradicate diseases that have persisted for 70 years, the government had succeeded in curtailing them.

-The prime minister said that in just three weeks since returning the power, the government has made landmark decisions such as providing pension to farmers, expanding the ambit of the PM-Kisan Yojana, providing scholarships to children of police personnel and holding an all-party meeting.
+The prime minister said that in just three weeks since returning to power, the government had made landmark decisions such as providing pension to farmers, expanding the ambit of the PM-Kisan Yojana, providing scholarships to children of police personnel and holding an all-party meeting.

 The prime minister urged the House to remember Mahatma Gandhi on his 150th birth anniversary on October 2.
 “We have to build the India our freedom fighters dreamed of,” Modi said.
 He also urged people to observe 75 years of India’s Independence in 2022 with enthusiasm.